telerik/blazor-docs/components/treeview/navigation.md

 To use the TreeView for navigating between pages:

 * Add the TreeView to your application.
+    * You may want to add it in the `MainLayout.razor` outside of the @Body, for example, in the sidebar section of your app.
 * Provide a collection of models that describe the pages you want the user to navigate to.
 * Populate its `UrlField` with the corresponding data from the model or provide a `Url` property in the model.